tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/nodemcu.md

 func (uart *UART) WriteByte(c byte) error
 ```

-WriteByte writes a single byte to the output buffer.
-Note that the hardware
+WriteByte writes a byte of data over the UART's Tx.
-includes a buffer of 128 bytes which will be used first.
+This function blocks until the data is finished being sent.